pburkholder/vendoring-cookbook/README.md

 ## Solution 3: Utilize ruby exception handling to detect and optionally install the gem via Chef::Resource::ChefGem if necessary

-We implement a helper method to facility gem install during the compile phase.
+We implement a helper method to facilitate the gem install during the compile phase.
 ```
 # libraries/helper.rb: